Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 Crows

-These fascinating birds are cunning, a bit devious, and can adapt to any situation.
+Crows are cunning, a bit devious, and can adapt to any situation.
 Their association with death is not meant to cause fear but is instead a reminder of the natural transition that awaits us all.

 Creatures of grace and beauty who are believed to be psychopomps, helping to guide souls to the Otherworld. (see the quote below for more information on swans’ connection with Samhain).